cloudemprise/cfn-bckt-www-cli/README.md

 # cfn-www-cicd-cli

-> A CI/CD pipeline of a secure HTTPS static website fronted by a CDN.
+> A CI/CD pipeline of a secure HTTPS static website fronted by a CDN in the AWS Cloud.

 A reliable and secure, low-latency static website cloud appliance; accompanied by an automated software deployment mechanism; orchestrated in CloudFormation via the AWS command line interface.